 (*dimensions are approximate)

 "Kakinuma Ningyo Co., Ltd." is a factory which handles seasonal doll such as hina-dolls, boy's festival dolls or samurai dolls, using by Edo Kimekomi doll making, founded in 1950.
-Second generation Toko Kakinuma is Dento Kougeishi (certified Traditional Craftsman) who shines with honor as a creative doll.

-The “lucky cat” series born from the thought that “I want to increase the opportunity to adore the Edo Kimekomi doll not only by seasonal dolls but every day.”
+The “lucky cat” series born from the thought that “I want to increase the opportunity to adore the Edo Kimekomi doll not only by seasonal dolls but every day.” from the producer.
 And now, it become a trend in the world.
 Kakinuma Ningyo is taking modern approach for Edo Kimekomi doll such as unique combinations of fabrics and new materials such as leather.

 On March 2016, Edo Kimekomi Maneki-neko dolls are submitted to German trade show and selected as an Ambiente Trend 2016 product.